joystacktrek/fullstack-starter-kit-01/server-guide.md

 ```

-Now lets connect our `database.js` to our `index.js` and lets try to perform a simple query
+Now let's connect our `database.js` to our `index.js` and lets try to perform a simple query
 ```javascript
 // index.js